Why Your Sweet Tooth is Bad for Your Heart

 Can you have your cake and eat it too?

-You can do many things to reduce your cardiovascular risk, including quitting smoking, exercising more, maintaining a healthy weight, reducing stress, and getting better quality sleep.
+You can reduce your cardiovascular risk, including quitting smoking, exercising more, maintaining a healthy weight, reducing stress, and getting better quality sleep.
 If sweet treats are a daily indulgence, the simplest goal may be to cut that out.

 Gradually reduce your daily intake of added sugars, and replace them with naturally occurring sugars to help curb cravings.
 Eventually, your taste buds and your body will get used to consuming far less tooth-aching sweets.